 Ayad Akhtar examines the soul of America through his own family's story in Homeland Elegies

 Ayad Akhtar is a Pulitzer Prize-winning playwright and novelist.
-His new book, Homeland Elegies, is a deeply personal, impassioned work that blends fiction, memoir and political engagement.
+His 2020 book, Homeland Elegies, is a deeply personal, impassioned work that blends fiction, memoir and political engagement.

-Akhtar previously wrote about race and culture in his first novel, American Dervish, and in his provocative play Disgraced, which won the 2013 Pulitzer Prize in Drama.
+Akhtar also explored themes of race and culture in his first novel, American Dervish, and in his provocative play Disgraced, which won the 2013 Pulitzer Prize for Drama.

-Akhtar spoke with Eleanor Wachtel from New York City.
+Akhtar spoke to Eleanor Wachtel from his home in New York City.

 The immigrant son